gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 To solve this challenge, you need software that securely exposes the signing capability to authorized remote clients.
-This is exactly what **Adhoc File Signer Server** does: it uses the locally available certificate to process client signing requests in a secure manner.
+This is exactly what **Adhoc File Signer Server** does: it uses the locally available certificate to fulfill client signing requests in a secure manner.

 ## Choosing a Host Machine